ingonyama-zk/icicle/examples/c++/best-practice-ntt/README.md

 2. Upload the input for a next NTT on the device
 3. Run current NTT

+> [!NOTE]
-Drawback: The approach requires two on-device memory vectors, decreasing the maximum size of NTT by 2x.
+> This approach requires two on-device memory vectors, decreasing the maximum size of NTT by 2x.

 ## Best-Practices